-Behind the Tick: What Can Your Internal Audit Really Do for You?
+Behind the Tick: What Can Internal Audits Really Do for You?

 Internal Audit for the Wrong Reasons

 With internal audit now becoming a requirement, businesses sometimes hire audit staff purely to be able to tick that box, with no further idea what to do with them.

 Many auditors find they are just reproducing external audits, and while that might help when the external auditors come to visit, it doesn’t provide much in the way of valuable information for the business.